Jim Larkin (publisher): Early life and career

 Raised in Phoenix, Arizona in what he once referred to as a "Catholic ghetto," Larkin attended St. Agnes grade school in Phoenix, then Gerard Catholic High School, where he reportedly co-founded a student newspaper, The Big Press, which criticized the school's administration, resulting in a brief suspension.
 He played football during his two-year stint at Phoenix Union College, then attended college in Mexico City, Mexico, where he was influenced by student protests against the Mexican government.
-(Larkin's mother died in 1951 before he turned 2.)
+(Larkin's mother died in 1951 before he turned two.)

 After returning to Phoenix, he encountered the fledgling New Times weekly, first named the Arizona Times.
-It had been founded in 1970 by recent Arizona State University (ASU) dropout Michael Lacey and various other ASU students in opposition to the U.S. conflict in Vietnam, specifically the Nixon administration's incursion into Cambodia and the massacre of four students at Kent State University in Ohio, shot down by National Guard troops as the students protested Nixon's illegal expansion of the war.
+It had been founded in 1970 by recent Arizona State University (ASU) dropout Michael Lacey and various other ASU students in opposition to the U.S. conflict in Vietnam, specifically the Nixon administration's incursion into Cambodia and the massacre of four students at Kent State University in Ohio, shot down by National Guard troops as the students protested President Richard Nixon's illegal expansion of the war.

 As Lacey later recalled, in 1972, Larkin wrote "a long letter to New Times analyzing the local media and political scene," after which, the two men met and clicked, with Lacey saying that Larkin would eventually "grow into the single most important reason for [the paper's] later success".

 In the spirit of the times, the paper was organized as a collective, which one writer described in later years as "more Maoist rag than H.L.
 Mencken chronicle."
 Unlike the other young hippie radicals dedicating themselves to the paper, Larkin was married with two children.
 "After working a full day at the paper," Lacey said, "[Larkin] then [drove] to Nantucket Lobster Trap, where he worked all night as a waiter.
 His perspective was decidedly practical as he worked alongside a staff of dreamers."

 Meanwhile, Lacey, who had grown up in Newark, New Jersey, was giving blood, then plasma, to keep the paper going.